All Episodes

 That is a reasonable thing to do.

-The President was not shy saying that he had disagreements with President Obama's actions against Russia, which were punitive and meant to advance an agenda of the impact of the election when there's zero evidence that in fact they have but they keep repeating the same lie.
+The president was not shy saying that he had disagreements with President Obama's actions against Russia, which were punitive and meant to advance an agenda, oh, they impacted the election when there's zero evidence that, in fact, they have, but they keep repeating the same lie.

-Just like they keep saying seven countries the ban is a Muslim ban, and they ignore the fact that ninety percent of the world's Muslims are not included in the ban.
+Just like they keep saying seven countries, the ban is a Muslim ban, and they ignore the fact that 90% of the world's Muslims are not included in the ban.

 It is a lie.

-If your country has deep ties to terror, then we're gonna vet you before we invite you into our country and and allow you to be in in our family and around our family members.
+If your country has deep ties to terror, then we're going to vet you before we invite you into our country and allow you to be in our family and around our family members.

 Look at it that way.